-- Microscale-defines the concentrations in air volumes associated with area dimensions ranging from several meters up to about 100 meters.
-(Although this scale does not characterize any of the monitors included in the lowa Network Plan, it is included for comparison purposes.) - Middle scale-defines the concentration typical of areas up to several city blocks in size with dimensions ranging from about 100 meters to 0.5 kilometer - Neighborhood scale-defines concentrations within some extended area of the city that has relatively uniform land use with dimensions in the 0.5 to 4.0 kilometers range.
-The neighborhood and urban scales listed below have the potential to overlap in applications that concern secondarily formed or homogeneously distributed air pollutants. - Urban scale-defines concentrations within an area of city-like dimensions, on the order of 4 to 50 kilometers.
-Within a city, the geographic placement of sources may result in there being no single site that can be said to represent air quality on an urban scale. - Regional scale-defines a usually a rural area of reasonably homogeneous geography without large sources, and extends from tens to hundreds of kilometers
+- Microscale defines the concentrations in air volumes associated with area dimensions ranging from several meters up to about 100 meters. - Middle scale defines the concentration typical of areas up to several city blocks in size with dimensions ranging from about 100 meters to 0.5 kilometer. - Neighborhood scale defines concentrations within some extended area of the city that has relatively uniform land use with dimensions in the 0.5 to 4.0 kilometers range.
+The neighborhood and urban scales listed below have the potential to overlap in applications that concern secondarily formed or homogeneously distributed air pollutants. - Urban scale defines concentrations within an area of city-like dimensions, on the order of 4 to 50 kilometers.
+Within a city, the geographic placement of sources may result in there being no single site that can be said to represent air quality on an urban scale. - Regional scale defines a usually a rural area of reasonably homogeneous geography without large sources, and extends from tens to hundreds of kilometers.